Haunt Season

 Haunt Season is a 2024 horror film directed by Jake Jarvi.
-It had an limited theatrical release for Epic Pictures on October 4, 2024, followed by a digital release on October 8.
+It had a limited theatrical release for Epic Pictures on October 4, 2024, followed by a digital release on October 8.

 Premise

 In the middle of a Halloween attraction, a masked killer begins killing cast members.

 Reception

 On Chicago Reader, Andrea Thompson wrote that the film has "a surprising amount of sweetness. (...)
 If the drama and the derangement don’t quite mesh, it’s still a surprisingly affecting love letter to the [Halloween] season and those who live for it."